ga-wdi-boston/rails-api-bdd/README.md

 1.  have set our `inverse_of` record
 1.  are deleting comments associated to articles when articles are deleted

-## Lab: Test Comments Model

-In [spec/models/comment_spec.rb](spec/models/comment_spec.rb), use the tests we created for the Article model to guide your tests to ensure you:

-1.  are associating articles to comments
-1.  have set your `inverse_of` record

-## Code-along: Iterate over Article Model to Ensure Validations
+### Code-along: Iterate over Article Model to Ensure Validations

 Using our BDD skills, let's create tests to check that our Article model is validating the presence of `content` and `title`.
 We don't want articles created that omit either.

 We will create our tests first and let those drive us towards an adequately-validated model.

-## Lab: Iterate over Comment Model to Ensure Validations

- Your turn.
-Let your test(s) drive you towards validating the presence of a new comment's `content`.
+### Lab: Test Comments Resource

+Create and run through request, routing, controller and model specs for our Comments resource.

 ## Additional Resources